fanoframework/fanoframework.github.io/known-issues/index.md

 /usr/bin/ld: warning: public/link.res contains output sections; did you forget -T?
 ```

-This is known issue between FreePascal and GNU Linker.
+This is known issue between Free Pascal and GNU Linker.
 See
 [FAQ: link.res syntax error, or "did you forget -T?"](https://www.freepascal.org/faq.var#unix-ld219)

 However, this warning is minor and can be ignored.
 It does not affect output executable.